Physiotherapy assistant

 What it's like

-You’d work with people who have mobility problems caused by injury, illness or a disability.
+You'll work with people who have mobility issues caused by injury, illness or a disability.
+Your patients will range from very young children to older people.

-Show patients how to use mobility aids
+showing patients how to use mobility aids

-Keep records of patients' progress
+keeping records of patients' progress

 Explore more information about this job